hpc-cofc/documentation/using-the-hpc/how-to-use/access-hpc.md

 ## Off-campus Access
 If you are off-campus, you would need to use CofC's VPN to access the HPC resource.
 If you have never used CofC's HPC resources before, you would need to submit a VPN access request even if you have used CofC's VPN to access other campus resources.

-The process to request VPN access it
+The process to request VPN access is:

 1. Go to the [TeamDynamix VPN Access Request (Pulse VPN)](https://cofc.teamdynamix.com/TDClient/Requests/ServiceDet?ID=13575) page

 2. Click on the 'Request VPN Access' button on the right